Zarghuna Walizada

-Zarghona Walizada is an Afghan businesswoman, who owns Afghanistan's largest transport company.
-Her company, Tac Taz, employs several hundreds of people, has its headquarters in Kabul and several branch offices throughout the country.
-Zarghona Walizada set up Tac Taz alone, in spite of threats from her competition, and despite attacks on the trucks of her company by insurgents and criminals – attacks that make cargo transportation one of the most dangerous businesses in Afghanistan.
-In this extremely tough environment, Zarghona Walizada has not only shown great courage – she has also proved that an Afghan woman can do better than her male competitors.
+Zarghona Walizada is an Afghan businesswoman, who owns and is the founder of Afghanistan's largest transport company, Tac Taz, which she founded in 1990.
+Her company employs several hundreds of people and has its headquarters in Kabul and several branch offices throughout the country.
+Zarghona Walizada set up Tac Taz alone, in spite of threats from her competition, and despite attacks on the trucks of her company by insurgents and criminals.
+These attacks make cargo transportation one of the most dangerous businesses in Afghanistan.

 Zarghuna Walizada's TAC TAZ International was established in 1990.
 With an annual turnover of US$35 million, she employs 400 people.
 Into construction and freighting, she sought joint ventures, marketing and management support.